Uninstalling

 docker ps --filter "label=dev.haloy.role=app"

-Warning: Applications will lose HAProxy routing and SSL.
+Warning: Applications will lose routing and SSL.
 You’ll need alternative routing.

 What Gets Removed